xcart/xc5-manual/en/modules/mailchimp_integration_with_e-commerce_support/configuring_the_mailchimp_integration_with_e-commerce_support_module.md

 The settings and preferences for the module "MailChimp Integration with Ecommerce support" can be adjusted on the module settings page:
 <img>
 ## MailChimp settings
+In the **MailChimp settings** section of the page, the following settings can be adjusted:
 * MailChimp API key: The API key that was used to connect your X-Cart store to your MailChimp account.
 If, for some reason, you need to use a different MailChimp account or a different key, use the "Reset MailChimp connection" link.
 * Enable E-commerce analytics: This option enables E-commerce analytics by MailChimp for your X-Cart store.
 For details, see the article [Use MailChimp for E-Commerce](http://kb.mailchimp.com/integrations/e-commerce/use-mailchimp-for-e-commerce "Use MailChimp for E-Commerce") in MailChimp Knowledge Base.
 E-commerce analytics is the core component of the integration functionality; the setting is enabled by default, and we recommend keeping it that way.
 When the E-commerce analytics option is enabled, the settings page for the module includes the **E-Commerce features setup** section.
 Be sure to visit that section and specify the lists for which [Ecommerce Stores](https://developer.mailchimp.com/documentation/mailchimp/reference/ecommerce/stores/) need to be created on the MailChimp end.
 See [further below](#E-Commerce_features_setup) for more info.
 * Enable Abandoned Carts:  This option enables the Abandoned Carts feature.
 For more info on this feature, see the [MailChimp site](https://mailchimp.com/features/abandoned-cart/ "Abandoned Cart")